Students from England, Scotland, Wales or EU (except the Republic of Ireland)

 We recognise a range of qualifications for admission to our courses.
 In addition to the specific entry conditions for this course you must also meet the University’s General Entrance Requirements.

-Grades BBB (to include 2 subjects from Chemistry, Physics, Mathematics, Biology, Nutrition & Food Science of which Chemistry is preferred).
-Single Award Life & Health Sciences is accepted as a science subject along with a second science from A Level Biology, Chemistry or Physics.
-Applied Science Double Award and Life & Health Sciences Double Award are acceptable.
+A Level Essential: two subjects from Chemistry, Physics, Mathematics, Biology, Nutrition & Food Science of which Chemistry is preferred).
+Single Award Life & Health Sciences is acceptable with one subject from Biology, Chemistry, or Physics.

 Applied General Qualifications

-Science-based BTECs only - contact Admissions Office for details
+Science-based BTECs only - contact the Admissions Office for details.

 RQF Pearson BTEC Level 3 National Extended Diploma